Mari94k/Genes-Analysis/README.md

 # Gene-Analysis
 ## Data Evaluation:

 In this project, we found features that are associated with the "type".
 The dataset contains 122 samples and 19234 features and in the file of TCGABRCA.pheno we have 122 labels.

+•	The file "TCGA-BRCA.htseq_fpkm-uq_gene_name.tsv" contains cancer gene expression data.
+Note that in bioinformatics datasets, features (genes) are represented in the row and samples are in the column.
+Therefore, in the file, each row represents a different feature, and each column is a sample.

+•	The file "TCGA-BRCA.pheno.tsv" contains information about the samples.
+Specifically, the column "type" tells you if a sample is "Tumor" or "Normal".

+•	Our task is to find features that are associated with the "type".
+Select the top 50 features that are highly associated with the "Tumor" or "Normal" label, perform clustering using these features, and create a heatmap.

+•	Note that not all samples are present in both files.
+You will need to first subset the samples that are present in both files.

 Here, we had to subset and realign data which included in TCGA-BRCA.htseq_fpkm-uq_gene_name and TCGABRCA.pheno.
 Firstly, we extracted mutual columns by columns intersection which were features transposed the feature data frame.
 Secondly, we relabeled data with integers which 1 represented “Tumor” and 0 denoted “Normal”.
 Finally, it trained with Random Forest Regressor to discover relevant features by its feature_importances_ attribute.
 The top 30 features are demonstrated in the bar chart.

 Moreover, we implemented Pearson Correlation to discover how correlated features were with the results.
 That is, absolute value of the correlation ratio was calculated and, the output list was sorted.
 The top 10 features were selected to demonstrate in the following heatmap figure.